ledn-reviewer/ledn-frontend-challenge/README.md

 9. We encourage the use of AI tools to enhance your development process.
 However, you must clearly document:
    - Where your manual work ends and AI assistance begins.
    - How you used AI in your development approach.
-10. Around 5 to 6 hours are expected to be invested in the challenge.

 ## The challenge